 The Termination for Convenience procedure is mandated for inclusion in all subcontracts under Federal grants by the applicable grants management policies of the Office of Management and Budget, HHS, PHS, and NIH.
 Grantees are allowed to develop and implement their own subcontract policies as long as they are not in conflict with these policies.

 The use of a termination for convenience procedure is encouraged, but not required, for subcontracts under Federal contracts.
-The Federal Acquisition Regulation discusses this as follows:
+The Federal Acquisition Regulation 52.249-1 through 7 discusses the procedure in detail.

 The Termination for Convenience procedure may be invoked under Federal practice when the contractor is unable to effectively work with the personnel assigned to manage the contract, when the contractor's management or proposed approach is not acceptable to the contract administrators, or when the personnel proposed to be used are unacceptable to the administrators.
 It can be used when the topic of research is no longer politically acceptable, as happened when President Reagan canceled the "teen sex survey" that was to be conducted by the University of North Carolina.
 It can be used when the favored Principal Investigator moves to another institution.
 It can be used for almost any reason, whatsoever, and with almost no reason at all.
 Prime contractors or grantees using the Federal clause even have the right to terminate subcontractors for convenience solely to bring the work back into the prime institution.